jagadeshchilla/ATS-Resume-Expert/README.md

 - **Netlify**: Drag and drop build folder
 - **AWS S3 + CloudFront**: Static hosting
 - **GitHub Pages**: Use `gh-pages` package

-## 🤝 Contributing

-This is a private project.
-For any issues or suggestions, please contact the development team.

-## 📄 License

-Proprietary - All rights reserved

-## 🙏 Acknowledgments

-- Google Gemini AI for resume analysis
-- FastAPI for the backend framework
-- React for the frontend framework
-- DC Action Verbs for Resumes for the comprehensive verb database

-## 📞 Support

-For support, please contact the development team or create an issue in the repository.

 ---